DanielDeng/DanielDeng.github.io/README.md

 - Contributed to a publication<sup>[4](#ref4)</sup> in **_Advanced Photonic Research_** and a conference paper<sup>[7](#ref7)</sup> in 2021 22<sup>nd</sup> International Conference on Electronic Packaging Technology (**_ICEPT_**), while a manuscript draft<sup>[1](#ref1)</sup> submitted to **_Advances in Manufacturing_** is currently under review.

 ![lens](/assets/SLHS lens.png)<br>
-Fabrication method and high DUV transparency of Solid-liquid Hybrid-state composites.
+<div style="text-align: center;">Fabrication method and high DUV transparency of Solid-liquid Hybrid-state composites.</div>

 **Optical Effects and Mechanisms related to Quantum Dots @ South China University of Techonology (_04/2020 – Present_)**
 - Proposed an optical absorption heterogeneity strategy to boost the photoluminescence intensity of QD thin films at high excitation state, a record-high luminous efficiency per unit thickness of **1600 lm W<sup>-1</sup>mm<sup>-1</sup>** was achieved.